Insider describes Gaddafi son's escape from town

 His curly, Gaddafi-style hair sticking out from under a baseball cap reading "Tokyo, Japan," Senussi said he was in charge of communication among various pro-Gaddafi brigades in Bani Walid, and fought until the last day.

-He added that Moussa Ibrahim -- the face of Gaddafi's regime and his chief spokesman -- had also been there until recently but managed to escape separately days before Bani Walid fell.
+He added that Moussa Ibrahim -- the face of Gaddafi's regime and his chief spokesman -- had also been there until recently but managed to escape separately days before it fell.

 The neighbourhood appeared tense when Reuters visited it on Tuesday.